global-hydrodynamics/global-hydrodynamics.github.io/_pages/cmf-meet-2024.md

 All CaMa-Flood developers and users are cordially invited to participate in the meeting.
 Moreover, we extend a warm welcome to all researchers interested in global river hydrodynamics, regardless of whether they are currently using CaMa-Flood.
 We look forward to fostering a diverse and enriching exchange of ideas and collaborations during the event.

 #### **Registration Form & Deadline**
-**The deadline to register for the meeting is March 15, 2024.
-If you plan to attend, please complete the registration form provided.
+**~~The deadline to register for the meeting is March 15, 2024.~~ <br>
+<span style="color: red; ">Registration deadline is postponed to 7th April 2024.</span> If you plan to attend, please complete the registration form below.
 Timely registration is crucial for us to ensure the best possible experience for all attendees.**

 **[Registration on Google Form](https://forms.gle/PjM6u6KPhpZvVZMaA)**